ioBroker/dev-docs/docs/getting-started/03-edit-adapter.md

     ```

 Of course, you would need to add a few checks for the user input.
 Also loading only once in the `onReady` function is only
-useful for schedule Adapter, daemons usually employ `setTimeout` (preferred) to regularly download something or even listen
+useful for schedule Adapter, daemons usually employ `setTimeout` to regularly download something or even listen
 on events coming from the outside.
 But this should give you a basic idea on how to fill ioBroker states from an API request.

 If you want to listen to state changes (i.e. the user wants to control a device) this happens in `onStateChange`.
 Feel